OfficeDev/office-js-docs-pr/docs/outlook/onmessagefromchanged-onappointmentfromchanged-events.md

 ---
-title: Automatically update your signature when switching between Exchange accounts (preview)
+title: Automatically update your signature when switching between Exchange accounts
-description: Learn how to automatically update your signature when switching between Exchange accounts through the OnMessageFromChanged and OnAppointmentFromChanged events in your event-based activation Outlook add-in. ms.date: 04/18/2023 ms.topic: how-to ms.localizationpriority: medium
+description: Learn how to automatically update your signature when switching between Exchange accounts through the OnMessageFromChanged and OnAppointmentFromChanged events in your event-based activation Outlook add-in. ms.date: 05/19/2023 ms.topic: how-to ms.localizationpriority: medium
 ---

-# Automatically update your signature when switching between Exchange accounts (preview)
+# Automatically update your signature when switching between Exchange accounts

 Applying the correct signature to messages when using multiple Exchange accounts is now made easier with the addition of the `OnMessageFromChanged` and `OnAppointmentFromChanged` events to the [event-based activation](autolaunch.md) feature.
 The `OnMessageFromChanged` event occurs when the account in the **From** field of a message being composed is changed, while the `OnAppointmentFromChanged` event occurs when the organizer of a meeting being composed is changed.
 These events further extend the capabilities of signature add-ins and allow them to: